Exploring the Call Center Model (Intermediate Data Mining Tutorial)

 In the Node Details pane, scroll down until you find the row, NODE_DISTRIBUTION.

-Scroll through the NODE_DISTRIBUTION table to view the distribution of values as calculated by the neural network algorithm.
+Scroll down through the NODE_DISTRIBUTION table to view the distribution of values as calculated by the neural network algorithm.

 To use this data in a report, you could select and then copy the information for specific rows, or you can use the following Data Mining Extensions (DMX) query to extract the complete contents of the node.